 Start-up capital for KfW

-Another difference to the remaining countries is that Germany uses the counterpart funds to capitalise Kreditanstalt für Wiederaufbau from 1949.
+Another difference to the remaining countries is that Germany uses the counterpart fund to capitalise Kreditanstalt für Wiederaufbau from 1949.
 Founded by law on 18 November 1948, the promotional bank is to fund its initial operations on the German capital market or from the budget of the American-British Bizone.
 When it turns out that this does not work, it receives counterpart funds from the Marshall Plan.

 In its early years, KfW is deluged with loan applications but cannot approve all of them.
 Its loans initially focus on energy supply and housing.
 Roughly half the loan volume goes to the resources industry and mainly to coal and steel producers.